Phosphine oxides: Reactions

 Transition metal complexes of phosphine oxides are numerous.

 Some phosphine oxides are well-known photoinitiators in photopolymer chemistry.
 UV/LED exposure induces a type I Norrish fission to free radicals, which then polymerize in a radical chain.
 An example is 2,4,6trimethylbenzoyldiphenylphosphine oxide, which absorbs around 380-410nm (near UV).

 Deoxygenation

-Phosphine oxide deoxygenation has been extensively developed because many useful reactions convert stoichiometric tertiary phosphines to the corresponding oxides.
-Regenerating the tertiary phosphines requires cheap oxophilic reagents, and can retain or invert chirality at P, depending on the reductant.
+Phosphine oxide deoxygenation has been extensively developed because some useful reactions convert stoichiometric tertiary phosphines to the corresponding oxides.
+Regenerating the tertiary phosphines requires strongly oxophilic reagents, and can retain or invert chirality at P, depending on the reductant.

-Industrial deoxygenation usually occurs in two steps.
-Phosgene or equivalents first produce chlorotriphenylphosphonium chloride, which is then reduced separately.
+Industrial deoxygenation usually begins with treatment with phosgene or equivalents.
+The resulting chlorotriphenylphosphonium chloride is then reduced.

 In the laboratory, phosphine oxides are usually reduced with silicon derivatives, typically inexpensive trichlorosilane.

 Trichlorosilane and triethylamine reduce phosphine oxides with inversion, whereas the reaction proceeds with retention absent the base: